diBernardoGroup/Network-model-of-the-COVID-19/README.md

 # Description
-In the
-Intermittent yet coordinated regional strategies can alleviate the COVID-19 epidemic: a network model of the Italian case https://arxiv.org/abs/2005.07594
+Repository related to the paper 'Intermittent yet coordinated regional strategies can alleviate the COVID-19 epidemic: a network model of the Italian case' https://arxiv.org/abs/2005.07594

 The section Network-model-of-the-COVID-19 describes: